containers/podman/docs/source/markdown/options/retry-delay.md

 ####> This option file is used in:
-####>   podman build, farm build, pull
+####>   podman build, farm build, pull, push
 ####> If file is edited, make sure the changes
 ####> are applicable to all of those.
 #### **--retry-delay**=*duration*

-Duration of delay between retry attempts in case of failure when performing pull of images from registry.
-Default is **2s**.
+Duration of delay between retry attempts when pulling or pushing images between the registry and local storage in case of failure.
+The default is to start at two seconds and then exponentially back off.
+The delay is used when this value is set, and no exponential back off occurs.